 Your friend will come around eventually.
 Until they get to that point, it's far more helpful to validate their emotions than to rush them.

-Note that if it's been a number of months, and you're concerned about your friend not moving on, you may want to suggest their seeing a therapist.
+Note that if it's been a number of months, and you're concerned about your friend not moving on, you may want to suggest that they see a therapist.
+Many therapists specialize in supporting clients going through major life transitions, so there’s a very high chance of finding the perfect therapist in your friend’s community.

 Break-ups are a time for processing and for fostering positivity; badmouthing is rarely productive.